Vermont Handicap Placard

 - Disability license plates (can be renewed on the third vehicle registration renewal)

-When you have a handicap parking sticker, you are entitled to park in designated handicap spots, park longer than the posted time limits in spots with time restrictions and can even receive assistance at some gas stations.
+When you have a handicap parking permit in Vermont, you are entitled to park in designated handicap spots, park longer than the posted time limits in spots with time restrictions and can even receive assistance at some gas stations.

 Parking Pass Requirements

-In order to be eligible for a handicap parking permit in Vermont, you must meet the following qualifications:
+In order to be eligible for a handicap placard in VT, you must meet the following qualifications: